 The ground must be enclosed by a permanent boundary.
 As a general rule, the minimum height, when measured from outside the ground, must be 1.83 metres.
-It should be noted that at higher grades (E and above) the boundary fence should be of a construction to prevent viewing from outside the ground.
+It should be noted that at higher grades the boundary fence should be of a construction to prevent viewing from outside the ground.